 - Surgical intervention by an obstetrician when necessary.

 - Maternal education, support and encouragement including underscoring the importance of having and reading books in the home.

 - Lack of social support.

-- Maternal agreement to attend all prenatal visits and take all prenatal vitamins.
+- Maternal agreement to attend all prenatal visits, education classes and take prenatal vitamins.

 Sponsors receive updates and photos of their families and can correspond with them.
 If traveling in Guatemala, sponsors encouraged to visit and meet their sponsored family.